High School Play Festival

 Time: Shows may not run longer than 45 minutes.
 All students and set pieces must be in the area behind the start line until time begins, and must cross the finish line before timing will stop.
 Only the stage manager’s stopwatch provides the official running time.
 The 45 minute period includes the time for setting up the stage, performing the play, and clearing the stage.

 Lighting: Please see your Festival site’s website page for lighting details.
 Only the host site’s crew may run the light board and each production must designate at least one student to call cues.
 If spotlights are provided, the participating school must provide the students to run them.
 For safety reasons, all major scenery moves must be made in low lighting (not in a blackout).
 All sites will have a pre-show cue that is set 30 seconds before the start of your play.
 This cue will have full stage lighting at approximately 25% for safely moving major set pieces.
-If you want a blackout when time starts, you will need to indicate this on your cue sheet, which you will submit to your host by the deadline.
+If you want a blackout when time starts, you will need to indicate this on your cue sheet and this will be the first cue your stage manager calls.
+Submit your light cue sheet to your host by the deadline listed above.
+We recommend that you keep lighting as simple as possible, with minimal cues.
+Hosts have limited time to prepare for your performance and reserve the right to request that you simplify or reduce cues if needed.

 Lights and Sound Testing: Student crew members may enter the booth no earlier than 10 minutes before their show’s start time.
 Lighting and sound checks may be conducted during this time.
 Teachers may also be in the booth during the 10 minute pre-show time, to answer student questions and make adjustments, but teachers must exit the booth prior to the show start time.
 NEW: Teachers are not permitted onstage during the 10 minute pre-show tech period.
 If a participating school is providing spotlights or an additional sound system (mics, amplifiers, etc.), these items may be set-up by students and tested in the 10 minutes prior to GO and can remain onstage (or in place) after testing.
 Smaller light and sound items can be tested in the 10 minutes before performance, but must be moved behind the start line prior to time beginning.
 If any equipment is positioned in the house, adequate tape must be used with cords (and provided by participant) to prevent trip hazards.
 All equipment must be moved behind the finish line in the 45 minute performance period, before time is stopped.